bigheiniu/MM-COVID/README.md

 - news_tweet_relation.json: this file stores the dicussion of the news content from Twitter
 - tweet_tweet_relation.json: this file stores the retweets, recursively replies of the tweets.

-Due to the Twitter privacy concerns, we only provide the twitter ID for the tweets, you can utilize [Twarc](https://github.com/DocNow/twarc) to **Hydrate** the tweet IDs.
+Due to the Twitter privacy concerns, we only provide the twitter IDs for the tweets, you can utilize [Twarc](https://github.com/DocNow/twarc) to **Hydrate** these tweet IDs.

 ## Crawling Pipeline
 This code stored the data into MongoDB.
 You should pre-install MongoDB before running the code.